lewisgj/rpg-combat-kata/notes.md

 ### Testing

 We finally had a use for level, but no mechanism to level up.
 I assumed that level was something innate, like how a fire-breathing dragon might be level 100, but a village idiot might be level 1.
 Testing without directly exposing health was again quite difficult.
-I settled for using some multipliers of the 'deadly' constant to try to illusrate that it was the difference in levels that made it different to other tests.
+I settled for using some multipliers of the 'deadly' constant to try to illustrate that it was the difference in levels that made it different to other tests.

 ### Implementation